sloanahrens/demos/README.md

 Also shown are a list of "Buy" and "Sell" picks, based in a simple algorithm.
 If SAC is less than SACMA, but has been greater than SACMA in the last year, the ticker is marked as a "Buy" pick.
 If SAC is greater than SACMA, the ticker is marked as a "Sell" pick.

 More functionality will be added to the project as I have time.
-Feel free to clone/fork the repo yourself; some rudimentary installation/deployment instructions can be found [here](https://github.com/sloanahrens/picker/blob/master/deployment.sh).
+Feel free to clone/fork the repo yourself; some rudimentary installation/deployment instructions can be found in [deployment.sh](https://github.com/sloanahrens/demos/blob/master/deployment.sh).